framps/raspiBackupDoc/en/src/faq.md

 In 99.9% of cases, the SD card to which the restore is performed is defective.
-If you restored to another SD card, preferably a new one, the problem usually usually no longer occurs.
-There is also the option -C that you can use at Restore to check the SD card for bad blocks during formatting. during formatting.
+If you restored to another SD card, preferably a new one, the problem usually no longer occurs.
+There is also the option -C that you can use at restore to check the SD card for bad blocks during formatting.
 However, this makes the restore process take much longer.
 See also [this page](why-shouldn-t-you-use-dd-as-backup-type.md) for problems with a dd backup.